skysheng7/competition_dominance_analysis/data/README.md

 ## Dataset Specific Information for: `results/which cows are present each second for feed.rda`

+**Special Note:** Due to the large size of these files, I do not have enough free quota to host them permanently on GitHub.
+However, they are published on Borealis database.
+Please find the data here: https://doi.org/10.5683/SP3/HT9EHX .
+Sorry for any inconvinience!

 **Description:**
 This is a list of matrix grouped by date.
 Each matrix documents Time X CowID for which cow is eating/drinking at each second.
 0 means this cow is not present, 1 means this cow is present at the feeder at this second.